ivankristianto/wp-passkey/README.md

 This will setup the codespace dev environment for you and setup all the dependencies.
 Once the Codespace is ready, you can run the visit the url provided by GitHub Codespace terminal to access the site.

 ## Contributing

 If you would like to contribute to this plugin, please fork the repository and submit a pull request.

 ## Changelog

+### 0.3.0

+- Rename the plugin to Passwordless Authentication for WordPress.

 ### 0.2.1

 - Fix release GitHub action.

 ### 0.2.0